Species Introduction

 Q: How often should I feed Poecilia Wingei?

-Feeding Poecilia Wingei should be done 2-3 times daily, offering only as much food as they can consume within 2-3 minutes.
-A varied diet is essential, including high-quality flake food, micro-pellets, and occasional treats like frozen or live foods.
-This variety not only promotes healthy growth but also enhances their colouration.
-Overfeeding can lead to water quality issues, so it is crucial to monitor their intake and adjust accordingly.
-Always remove any uneaten food promptly to maintain tank hygiene.
+Feeding Poecilia Wingei should be done 1-2 times daily, providing only as much food as they can consume within a few minutes.
+A varied diet is essential, incorporating high-quality flakes, pellets, and occasional treats like frozen or live foods such as brine shrimp.
+This diversity not only meets their nutritional needs but also enhances their colouration and overall vitality.
+Be cautious with overfeeding, as uneaten food can degrade water quality, leading to health issues.

 ✓ Expert Tip